keckwl/SU_Assignment_2/README.md

 1. Create a new Kaggle notebook with T4 GPU and internet enabled
 2. Upload original_segment.wav and student_voice_ref.wav as a dataset
 3. Upload pipeline.ipynb
-4. Run all cells in order
+4. Run the code

 ### On Google Colab

 1. Upload original_segment.wav and student_voice_ref.wav to the Colab session
 2. Upload pipeline.ipynb
-3. Run all cells in order
+3. Run the code

 ### Locally

 1. Place original_segment.wav and student_voice_ref.wav in the same directory as pipeline.ipynb
 2. Launch Jupyter and open pipeline.ipynb
-3. Run all cells in order
+3. Run the code

 ---